ICG14/CiliaryMuscle_FCNSegmentation_OBCproject/README.md

 # CiliaryMuscle_FCN_Segmentation

-The FCN can be found here: https://drive.google.com/file/d/15l3pWy99m8SjALXy8QmH1hvgPsirVLwR/view?usp=sharing Another FCN with a different training dataset (Sometimes can outperform the other one): https://drive.google.com/file/d/15l_Kix7iLysqgOvRJzMzcNUa76QiRQ3m/view?usp=sharing
+The FCN can be found here: https://unizares-my.sharepoint.com/:u:/g/personal/iulen_unizar_es/ES4bNxVrp2xMlMgXkyZaTfMBv_r2MsX1vnwagNfmjcgjvg?e=cUqQaH
+Another FCN with a different training dataset (Sometimes can outperform the other one): https://unizares-my.sharepoint.com/:u:/g/personal/iulen_unizar_es/EQBMM8enrGFAqDUIQXW1sI4BBrQQd5Ng5NdGvOMg4ACYWQ?e=Aho6kD

-You can find the model weights for transfer learning here: https://drive.google.com/file/d/15lDwqYdHAr7UGOWaS2L-auoDsUBB0oEc/view?usp=sharing
+You can find the model weights for transfer learning here: https://unizares-my.sharepoint.com/:u:/g/personal/iulen_unizar_es/EfjA68CKAvREqnXQtYHuifkBfER0-veFU6svmdoLJSZNUQ?e=dlA6SO

 # Model.summary: Unet with EfficientNetb2 as backbone

-An example of the FCN implementation can be found here: https://colab.research.google.com/drive/11A65-3U4HaX6rJbhECsa3-94Qz2NqCvR?usp=sharing
+An example of the FCN implementation can be found in the files uploaded to the project.
 The FCN architecture for the CM segmentation can also be found in the link above.

-The dataset of the subject #3 can be found in this zip: https://drive.google.com/file/d/161MPrqWyZsYFaXzEuseLPfcV8sxB-rb0/view?usp=sharing
+The dataset of the subject #3 can be found in this zip: https://unizares-my.sharepoint.com/:u:/g/personal/iulen_unizar_es/EX_RO3T0DMROoHF9ExIxQ4gBbYIOv5x-zeDnOHapz8CmEQ?e=pRJMRI
 S_3.npz corresponds to the whole recording (160 frames/images).
 S_3_test.npz contains the original and groundtruth images (17).
 S_3_annotation contains the groundtruth images.
 They are in different format as in S_3_test.npz for their easy processing.

+Sometimes the links are down.
+Please write to me to upload them again.
+Thank you.